MAN TG-range: MAN TGE

 The MAN TGE is a badge engineered version of the second generation Volkswagen Crafter.
 It is assembled by Volkswagen Commercial Vehicles in Września, Poland, alongside the Crafter.
 MAN intends to differentiate itself from Volkswagen by offering a higher standard of service that is aimed at professional customers.

 Volkswagen Meteor

 The Volkswagen Meteor is a modified version of the first generation MAN TGX, which is made by Volkswagen Truck & Bus in Resende, Brazil.
 The Meteor was introduced on 1 September 2020 and serves as Volkswagen's flagship truck model.
 Exterior changes are minimal, with the MAN lion grille being replaced with a new full width grille and Volkswagen logo.
 The interior is largely unchanged from the TGX, aside from a Volkswagen branded steering wheel.

 Motorsport

-The truck won the European Truck Racing Championship every year from 2010 to 2016.
+The truck won the European Truck Racing Championship every year from 2010 to 2016, and from 2021 to 2025.

 It also won the 2007 Dakar Rally.